Navajo Code Talkers

 Loretta, Class of 1968

-Elvira, Class of 1970Theodora Draper-Baldwin, Class of 1984 Mr. Draper Received a Purple Heart
+Mr. Draper Received a Purple Heart

-59 years after WWIIFoster, Sr., Harold Y.
+59 years after WWII

 Francisco, Jimmy